Abstract nonlinear evolution inclusions of second order with applications in visco-elasto-plasticity: Introduction

 \subsection{Problem setting}

-In this article, we investigate the abstract \textsc{Cauchy} problem where again $\Psi_u$ denotes the dissipation potential, $\calE_t$ the energy functional, $B$ the perturbation, and $f$ the external force.
+In this article, we investigate the abstract \textsc{Cauchy} problem where $\Psi_u$ denotes the dissipation potential, $\calE_t$ the energy functional, $B$ the perturbation, and $f$ the external force.
 Here, the dissipation potential $\Psi_u$ is, in general, nonlinear, non-quadratic, nonsmooth, and depends nonlinearly on the state $u$.
-The energy functional $\calE_t=\calE^1+\calE^2_t$ is the sum of a functional $\calE^1$ that is defined by a strongly positive, symmetric, and bounded bilinear form and a strongly continuous $\lambda$-convex functional $\calE^2_t$.
+The energy functional $\calE_t=\calE^1+\calE^2_t$ is the sum of a functional $\calE^1$ that is defined by a strongly positive, symmetric, and bounded bilinear form and a strongly continuous functional $\calE^2_t$ such that $\calE_t$ is $\lambda$-convex.
 The perturbation $B$ is a strongly continuous perturbation of $\partial \Psi_u$ and $\partial\calE_t$.